Difference between reach and impressions — let's put it simple

 - Chat with subscribers in Social Inbox.

-We offer you a free 7-day and VIP account.
+We offer you a free 7-day and PRO account.
 You will appreciate the benefits of the service and the convenience of tracking reach and impressions.

 Which is better reach or impressions?